lenh0205/AspSample/Features/Observability/framework/SumoLogic.md

 * -> with its user-friendly interface and powerful features, the **Sumo Logic OTel Collector** is an ideal choice for organizations looking to understand their systems with better visibility and improve their overall performance and reliability

 =========================================================
-# Example: config 'Serilog' and 'SumoLogic' in .NET 6 Web API
+# Example 1: config 'Serilog' and 'SumoLogic' in .NET 6 Web API

 ## Knowledge
 * -> **example purpose**: able to push application logs to SumoLogic as a structed data